-By offering a wide range of trainings, competitions, health screenings and programs we aim to provide athletes with education and experiences that build up their confidence and self-esteem.
+By offering a wide range of trainings, competitions, health screenings and programs we provide athletes with education and experiences that build up their confidence and self-esteem.
 We also create opportunities for families, community members, local leaders, businesses, law enforcement, celebrities, dignitaries and others to team together to change attitudes and support athletes.

 Special Olympics knows no boundaries.
 Without regard to gender, race, religion, economic or education level, Special Olympics has the ability to unite all walks of life.